Long-Term Care Planning: Can You Self-Insure?

 First, the duration.
 The average LTC event is longer than people expect — 2-3 years in a facility for many conditions, but Alzheimer's and related dementias often run 7-10 years.
 At $8,000-$12,000/month in a memory care facility, that's $672,000-$1,440,000 over a decade.

 Second, the survivor impact.
-The person receiving care is often drawing down shared assets, potentially leaving the surviving spouse with a significantly reduced financial position.
+The person receiving care is often drawing down shared assets — potentially leaving the surviving spouse with a significantly reduced financial position.
 I've seen this pattern repeatedly: one spouse spends down $400,000 in assets on care over three years, leaving the other with inadequate resources for their own remaining 15-20 years.

 A thorough LTC analysis runs Monte Carlo scenarios not just with and without LTC costs, but specifically modeling the survivor's trajectory after the LTC event ends.

-How to Test Whether You Can Self-Insure
+How Do You Test Whether You Can Self-Insure?

 The self-insurance threshold analysis works as follows: